nam-hoang-le/footballAnalysis/README.md

 -> players speed

+detect the ball -> problem
+ignore the people
+roboflow dataset -> train the model with the dataset -> find the players, ball, referee

+the goalkeeper is detected as a player

 ## Dataset

 The dataset is taken from the Kaggle competition [DFL - Bundesliga Data Shootout](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/overview), which is a short video of 30 minutes of football matches.

+## License

+This project is under the MIT License, please check the [LICENSE](LICENSE) file for more information.

+## Contact

+If you have any questions, feel free to contact me at lenam1072004@gmail.com.